joy of swift

 private var cache = [URL:URL?]()

-The fun began after implementing the actual cache, adding subscript get/set functions and dropping in the actual cache simply by replacing the dictionary with
+get/set functions and dropping in the actual cache simply by replacing the dictionary with

-private var cache = MyCacheImplementation().
+private var cache = MyCacheImplementation()

-The syntax for accessing the cache didn’t change at all and the new implementation can still be accessed using the subscript operator [] like this
+The syntax for accessing the cache didn’t change at all and the new implementation can still be accessed using the subscript operator []

 if let url = cache["http:\\server\file.mp3"]{...